-The data on urine and blood samples analyzed and the resulting AAFs are taken from WADA's 2016 Testing Figures Report (published in October 2017).
-The results for all samples were submitted by WADA-accredited Laboratories directly into ADAMS.
+The data on urine and blood samples analyzed and the resulting AAFs are taken from WADA's 2018 Testing Figures Report (published on 20 December 2019).
+The results for all samples were submitted by WADA-accredited Laboratories directly into the Anti-Doping Administration and Management System (ADAMS), WADA's centralized online database.

-Aggregated data on the outcomes of AAFs, as well as all the data relating to non-analytical findings (case decisions) were compiled by WADA based on decisions provided by Anti-Doping Organizations (ADOs).
+Aggregated data on the outcomes of AAFs, as well as all the data relating to Non-Analytical Findings (case decisions) were compiled by WADA based on decisions provided by Anti-Doping Organizations (ADOs).

-7. WHAT PERIOD DOES THE ADRVs REPORT COVER?
+7. WHAT PERIOD DOES THE ADRVS REPORT COVER?

-The AAFs featured in the 2016 ADRVs Report correspond to the analysis of samples collected between 1 January and 31 December 2016.
+The AAFs featured in the 2018 ADRVs Report correspond to the analysis of samples collected between 1 January 2018 and 31 December 2018.
+The analytical cases closed are based on the decisions received and reviewed by WADA before 2 March 2020, which is the date the Report was compiled.

-The ADRVs that resulted from non-analytical findings refer to cases that were concluded in 2016.
-These figures may include violations that were initially pursued prior to 2016, and may not include violations that occurred in 2016 yet were not closed in the same year.
+The ADRVs that resulted from Non-Analytical Findings refer to cases that were concluded in 2018.
+These figures may include violations that were initially pursued prior to 2018 and, may not include violations that occurred in 2018 yet were not closed in the same year.